VPN Test: Check If Your VPN Is Working in 2022

 A VPN can hide your identity from the websites you visit.
 It does so by using a VPN server’s IP address on your behalf.
 If your real IP is leaked then this means your location and your identity are exposed.
 A leaking VPN can not protect you from being tracked by advertisers or being traced.

 Reveals Browsing Habits to ISP

-If your DNS requests are leaking this means that ISP knows where exactly you are trying to connect.
+If your DNS requests are leaking this means that the ISP knows where exactly you are trying to connect.
 ISP can read the logs that are stored on the DNS server.
-All your browsing activity can be traced back to you if the VPN did not handle DNS queries.
+All your browsing activity could be traced back to you if the VPN did not handle DNS queries.

 You Can Get a Fine For Torrenting

 VPN hides your torrent and P2P traffic and data you download.
 In case of an IP leak, your torrenting can be easily detected.
 If your ISP catches you sharing copyrighted material you are at risk of getting a fine.